mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2023a/README.md

 1. Copy the license server MAC address displayed at the top.

 # Upload Apps
+## Upload from Azure Portal
-1. Select the `webapp<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
+1. Select the `appstorage<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
 1. Select `File shares` from the left navigation pane under the `Data storage` category.
-1. Select the `webapps` file share and click the `ctfs` folder.
+1. Select the `webapps` file share.
+1. Select `Browse` from the left navigation pane.
+You see two folders: `apps` and `logs`.
+1. Click the `apps` folder.
 1. Click `Upload` to browse and upload your app by following the prompts.
+## Upload by Remoting into Server VM
+1. Remotely connect to the server VM.
+For details, see [How do I remotely connect to the server virtual machine?](#how-do-i-remotely-connect-to-the-server-virtual-machine).
+1. Open File Explorer and select `This PC`.
+1. Double-click the `Disconnected Network Drive (W:)` to open it.
+1. Double-click the `apps` folder.
+1. Copy your app to this folder.

+**Note**: `Disconnected Network Drive (W:)` is mapped to: `\\appstorage<uniqueID>.file.core.windows.net\webapps\apps`.

 # View Log Files
-1. Select the `webapp<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
+1. Select the `appstorage<uniqueID>` storage account resource from the resource group where MATLAB Web App Server was deployed.
 1. Select `File shares` from the left navigation pane under the `Data storage` category.
+1. Select the `webapps` file share.
+1. Select `Browse` from the left navigation pane.
+You see two folders: `apps` and `logs`.
-1. Select the `webapps` file share and click the `logs` folder to view the logs.
+1. Click the `logs` folder to view the logs.

 # Architecture and Resources
 Deploying this reference architecture will create several resources in your